-Next year will bring a significant change in air travel in the U.S. Starting October 1, 2020, The Department of Homeland Security (DHS) will put into effect the Real ID Act, which involves the standardizing of identity documents.
+Real ID — the US requirement that identity documents to be standardized — is coming to America.
+Due to the coronavirus pandemic, the deadline has been postponed to Oct.
+1, 2021.
 What does that mean for traveling through airport security and boarding your flight?
-Here is some essential information that you will need to make sure that you are Real ID-compliant and ready to go!
+Here is the essential information you need to make sure that you are Real ID-compliant and ready to fly!

 What is Real ID?

 The concept for Real ID goes back almost two decades.
 After the tragic events of September 11th, the 9/11 Commission made several recommendations to improve security for access to federal facilities and commercial aircraft.
-One of those recommendations was that the federal government needed to set definitive standards for sources of identification, such as driver’s licenses.
+One recommendation: The federal government should set definitive standards for identification documents such as driver’s licenses.
 The federal Real ID Act of 2005 sets the minimum security standards for state-issued driver’s licenses and identification cards.
-Starting October 1, 2020, the Transportation Security Administration (TSA) will only be able to accept the state-issued IDs that meet the Real ID requirements.
+Starting October 1, 2021, the Transportation Security Administration (TSA) will accept only state-issued IDs that meet the Real ID requirements.

-In addition to being able to board domestic flights, those who hold Real ID compliant driver’s licenses and ID cards (sometimes known as a walker’s ID, for those who don’t drive) will be able to use them as a form of identification to access federal buildings, including military bases and nuclear power plants.
+In addition to being able to board domestic flights, Real ID compliant driver’s licenses and ID cards (sometimes known as a walker’s ID, for those who don’t drive) can be used to access federal buildings, including military bases and nuclear power plants.

 What Does Real ID Look Like and What Does It Cost?